-When insurgent groups in Mali began to rebel for independence in late 2011, the fighting led to the diversion of small arms and light weapons (SALW) from government storage areas.
-The end of Gaddafi’s rule in Libya subsequently led to a large flow of SALW as well as ammunition in the Sahel region with fighters from Libya using northern Mali as their base, contributing to increased instability in the country.1
+Mali has been involved in several conflicts against Islamic insurgent groups since 2012.1 When insurgent groups in the country began to rebel for independence in late 2011, the fighting led to the diversion of small arms and light weapons from government storage areas.
+The end of Gaddafi’s rule in Libya resulted in significant flows of small arms, light weapons and ammunition in the Sahel region, with fighters from Libya using northern Mali as their base – thus contributing to increased instability in the country.2

-Ammunition management activities in the country have been ongoing since 2013 and they range from assessments, support to national authorities in Physical Security and Stockpile Management (PSSM), training courses, construction of armouries and explosive stores, and destruction of ammunition.
-Organisations on the ground include the African Union, UNMAS, UNODC, BICC, MAG, and HALO Trust.
-The African Union Roadmap is currently under implementation to reduce ammunition stocks in the region.2
+Ammunition management activities in the country have been ongoing since 2013, and include assessments, support to national authorities in physical security and stockpile management, training courses, the construction of armouries and explosive stores, and the destruction of ammunition.
+Organisations working on the ground include the African Union, the UN Mine Action Service (UNMAS), the UN Office on Drugs and Crime (UNODC), the Bonn International Centre for Conflict Studies (BICC), the Mines Advisory Group (MAG) and the HALO Trust.
+The African Union Roadmap is currently being implemented to reduce ammunition stocks in the region.3

 Launch the country dashboard